secarrel/rupera-vineyard/README.md

  - Explain design for manual testing procedures and show results of testing.
  - A clear rationale fr the development of the project.
 Demonstrating a clear , well defined purpose, addressing needs of and user stories for a particular target audience.
  - A fully documented account of the development life cycle procedures.
  - a clear, justified, rationale for a real-world application and a comprehensive explanation of how it will be developed.

-    images:
+    image sources:

 look_down_the_row https://unsplash.com/photos/xJaH5xwVJ_Y?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink
 red_grapes.jpg https://unsplash.com/photos/GStG5UkTeOE?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink